GeekyShiva/Self-Driving-Car/SRS.md

 The computer vision data received post-processing results in alerting the Raspberry Pi of the presence of a yellow traffic signal.
 The Raspberry Pi instructs the Arduino to slowly decrease the car's speed and halt its motion, applying reversing motion, if necessary.
 The Raspberry Pi makes the car to stay in stationary position as long as traffic signal is not green.
 Once green, Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

-## 4.9 Flashing Yellow Light

-### 4.9.1 Description

-When encountered with a flashing yellow light the car slows down and enters into an alert state.

-### 4.9.2 Function Response

-When the machine learning model classifies that there is a yellow flashing light in front, the Arduino slows the motors and the model enters into an alert state.

 ## 4.7 Scenario: Encounter GREEN Signal

 ### 4.7.1 Description